Canonical graph decompositions via coverings: Proof of the main result

 Turning now to our canonical tree of tangles~$N(G)$ from \cref{def:N(G)}, recall that in order to ensure its existence we needed that $G$ is tangle-accessible (\cref{thm:Entanglements}).
 By \cref{maincor:TangleAccessibility}, this now follows already from classical accessibility, which we shall obtain from \cref{thm:G_risAccessible}.

 Our next lemma records that, in this case, $N(G)$~induces the desired \td:

 \begin{lemma} Let $G$ be a connected, locally finite, quasi-transitive, accessible graph.
-Then $N(G)$ is defined and induces a canonical and point-finite regular \td\ of~$G$ of finitely bounded adhesion.
+Then $N(G)$ is defined and induces a canonical, regular \td\ of~$G$ of finitely bounded adhesion and with finite spread.
 If~$G$ is 1-ended, the decomposition tree is rayless. \end{lemma}

 \begin{proof} By \cref{maincor:TangleAccessibility} and \cref{thm:Entanglements}, $N(G)$~exists, is canonical, and consists of relevant (and therefore tight) \COMMENT{} separations of finitely bounded order.
 Since $N(G)$ distinguishes all the ends of~$G$, it induces the desired \td\ by \cref{thm:NestedSetsInducesTreeDecTechnical}. \end{proof}